Fitness Tech News: Why Cloud Fitness and Gym TV Are Now the Core of Modern Training

 Wearables are not just step counters anymore.

 ACSM still ranks wearables as the top trend for 2026.
+(ACSM) And many modern wearables are shifting from tracking to coaching.

 The big shift: from passive tracking to active coaching